stintosestudios/forFrame_tools/README.md

 ## hexo_tags

 This is what is used to generate html based on the markdown files that are built by using hexo_markdown.
-I just drop this file into my scripts folder of up hexo project's root name space.
+I just drop this file into my scripts folder of my hexo project's root name space.

 ## github